ArtPoon/slides/markdown/mimm4750g-l8.md

 1. Calculate distance matrix $d_{ij}$
 2. Calculate vector `$u_i=\sum_{j=1}^{n}d_{ij} / (n-2)$`
+   * The mean distances to each node, indexed by $i$.
 3. Find which $i$ and $j$ that minimize $d_{ij} - u_i - u_j$
+   * Select the shortest distance given what's typical for those nodes.
 4. Place new node $ij$ ancestral to $i$ and $j$.
 5. Calculate new distances from $ij$ to $i$, $j$ and previous ancestor.
+   * (Formulae not shown.)

 ---